view-of-auckland-city-from-sky-tower

 Spending only one day in Auckland and looking for the best things to do?
 We had one day here after finishing our Celebrity Solstice cruise and managed to squeeze as much as possible into our day.

-Disclosure: This post may contain affiliate links (of which we use) so we may receive a small amount of commission if you buy something through them.
-As an Amazon Associate, I earn from qualifying purchases.
-You can read the full disclaimer here.
+This post may contain affiliate links (of companies I book through).
+This means I may receive a small commission if you book through them.
+You can read the disclaimer for more information.

-One Day in Auckland Itinerary
+One Day Auckland Itinerary

 As we were short on time, and wanted to see as much as possible, we opted for the Hop-On/ Hop-Off Bus.
 The Explorer Bus has two routes, a blue, and a red.
 Also, included in the price is a return ferry ticket to Devonport.